AzarguNazari/document-converter/README.md

     .convert();
 ```

-*WIP*: the project is currently under progress, but the goal is to support the conversion between the following file types:
+*WIP*: the project is currently in progress, but the goal is to support the conversion between the following file types:
 ```shell
 PDF
 PNG